whatevery1says/resources/template-for_area_of_focus_reports/template_for_collection_area_of_focus_report.md

 ### 2. Source Scoping Process

-#### How have you been selecting sources for the WE1S corpus? (e.g. collecting from particular databases, using &quot;impact&quot; lists, etc.)
+#### How have you been selecting sources for the WE1S corpus? (e.g. looking through particular databases, using &quot;impact&quot; lists, etc.)

 [Answer here]